jdvorak001/isvavai-orgs-ror-mapping/README.md

 4. ROR_id: The ROR id of the organization.
 5. ROR_Name: The name of the organization from ROR.
 Mostly in English.
 6. Override_Name_EN: An override of the English name if we think the one provided in ROR could be improved.
+7. FundRef_id: The Crossref Fundref ID (use the prefix `https://doi.org/10.13039/` to access the [Funder Registry](https://www.crossref.org/services/funder-registry/) record).
-7. Notes: Any notes about the mapping, esp. about a possible uncertainty.
+8. Notes: Any notes about the mapping, esp. about a possible uncertainty.

 This file is to be kept sorted: [util/sort-funders.sh](util/sort-funders.sh) is the script to sort it.